ev3-showcase/ev3-scripts/README.md

-# Ev3 Showcase - local scripts
+# Ev3 Showcase - Car

 ## Usage

-1. Start the EV3 Device by opening the Roof of the Car and pressing the Center button.
-Now EV3 Should bootup.

-2. After the device is up and running (indicatorlight is now static green and does not blink anymore) make shure it is connected to the wifi.
-If an IP Address is shown in the top-left corner the device is connected.

-3. Navigate to Filebrowser > ev3-scripts > select proto-mqttmove.py and start it

-After Calibration has finished, the car will show an infomessage on the screen that is successfully connected to the Message Broker.
+> Make sure the Wifi the robot is configured to connect to is availabe.
+1. Start the robot by connecting it to a battery.
+For a stable performance it is recommended to use a second battery for the PI.
+2. The Robot should start automatically.
+After Calibration has finished you should see data on the dashboard.

 ## Troubleshooting
-- In case the car does not accept new messages it might have hung up, you need to stop the program and restart it manually.
-To Stop the program execution simply click the Back-button on the left side under the screen.
-(Not the Control-Cross-Buttons) To restart the Program follow point 3 of usage.
+ - Connect to new Wifi:
+   1. Connect the PI to a Keyboard and display.
+   2. Follow the "Setup Wifi" Step in the PiBrick Setup Guide.

 ## Building Instructions